geneontology/geneontology.github.io/_docs/faq.md

 We welcome contributions to the Gene Ontology project, both in terms of annotations and for feedback and additions to the ontology.

-Before making contributions, we recommend that y contact the Gene Ontology Consortium (GOC) *before* annotation work is carried out; this will ensure that GOC mentors and trainers can be of assistance in producing data sets in agreement with the GOC annotation policies and format requirements.
+Before making contributions, we recommend that you [contact the Gene Ontology Consortium (GOC)](http://help.geneontology.org/) *before* annotation work is carried out; this will ensure that GOC mentors and trainers can be of assistance in producing data sets in agreement with the GOC annotation policies and format requirements.

-To learn more details, visit the page on [http://geneontology.org/docs/contributing-to-go/](/docs/contributing-to-go/).
+To learn more details, visit the page on [contributing to GO](/docs/contributing-to-go/).

 ## Why won't the RDF-XML file parse using RDF parsers?
 ---------------------------------------------------------------------------------------------------------